BibleClinger/DSPassTranslator/README.md

 # Known Issues

+- It takes awhile for the program to start.
+This is worse in the releases (as opposed to running from source).
+This is the nature of Electron apps, but if you know any optimization tricks, let me know.
 - Some Level 2 passwords cannot be generated with certain high scores.
 I'm unsure if this is due to a limitation of the password system, or if there is a bug.
 This remains something to sort out.
 - The score text input and the score slider input are not always 100% synced.
 I could afford to redo the data bindings.
 If you type in a score manually, be sure to press Enter.
 - Only the SNES version is currently supported.